 Through his work, he has also formed relationships with representatives from leading NGOs including Freedom House, Amnesty International, Access Now, Article 19 and the National Endowment for Democracy.
 He also frequently works with members of leading academic research labs such as the University of Toronto’s Citizen Lab, Stanford’s Global Digital Policy Incubator, and Oxford University’s Internet Institute.

-He has contributed extensively to our news section and is working to create free, actionable resources to help those at risk from surveillance, censorship and repression online.
+He has contributed extensively to our research section and is working to create free, actionable resources to help those at risk from surveillance, censorship and repression online.

 In January 2020, Samuel co-authored the Global Cost of Internet Shutdowns report with Simon Migliano.
 The findings of the report were referenced by CNN, CNBC, The Guardian, The Independent, Time, Business Insider and Reuters.
 Samuel was also interviewed on BBC’s Digital Planet radio programme to discuss the report.